 The disadvantages of the process of Outsourcing for the National Oil Industry include: reduction of the business transferred.
-Perhaps check out emil michael for more information.
 The resistance of the workforce.
 The loss of experience in the development of the activity now transferred.
 Increase the transfer of activities to third parties.
 Some restrictions statutory rate.

 Risks in the quality of service and response time.
 And finally, loss of confidentiality.
 There are some specific guidelines for technical and financial, on the transfer of non-core activities of industry to the private sector.
 Among which are that each project should carry its own characteristics and risks, to use technology and so forth.
 Each case is subjected to analysis.
 From the economic point of view, is indispensable condition value creation.